Bob McCown: Career

 In February 2012, he founded the similarly named Fadoo Productions Inc., a "multi-platform media company" focusing on "documentary and series production".
 It has produced several shows and series for television including "On The Edge", "Making History" and "Touch'em all Joe".

 In June 2013, McCown purchased Stoney Ridge Estate Winery, one of the oldest and most decorated wineries in the Niagara region.
 He also acquired a minority (15%) interest that year in Mike Weir Wines in Beamsville, Ontario, before buying full control in 2017.
 Mike Weir Wines was placed in receivership, owing $6.5 million ($2.2 to Weir and $4.3 to the Royal Bank of Canada), in February 2019.

 McCown has also been known for his 30-year standing bet with former Toronto Blue Jays president and CEO Paul Godfrey regarding an NFL team in Toronto.
 It was on a beach in the year of 1977 that the two men debated long hours about the subject.
 Godfrey to this day asserts that there will one day be an NFL team in Toronto, while McCown guarantees that there will not.
 Once a year or every so often, the debate is brought up again.

 McCown's last PTS show was broadcast on June 21, 2019.
 Prior to the broadcast, it was speculated that he would be retiring; however, on the day before its broadcast, he tweeted "Okay - I am leaving Prime Time Sports and Rogers.
 But nobody can shut me up when I still have things to say.
 Stay tuned.
 I'll be back!"
 The Canadian Press reports that it is currently unknown if he chose to leave or was forced out, but McCown had just signed a multi-year contract extension in December 2017.

 On July 10, 2020, McCown began a series of sports talk podcasts on his YouTube channel that would later be branded as "The Bob McCown Show" featuring himself, his featured co-host John Shannon, and a guest or two from the sports industry to discuss sports topics of the day, similar to his former show Prime Time Sports.
-From March 2021, his podcasts were briefly broadcast on radio station Sauga 960 AM in Mississauga, Ontario weekdays from 6-7 p.m., but have been moved to Sirius XM's station Canada Talks since September 13, 2021.
+From March 2021, his podcasts were briefly broadcast on radio station Sauga 960 AM in Mississauga, Ontario weekdays from 6-7 p.m., but have been moved to SiriusXM's station Canada Talks since September 13, 2021.
 In October 2022, McCown became a brand ambassador for online sportsbook BetRivers.
 In early December 2024, McCown announced the termination of his podcast.